Add To Favorites

-Design your game.
+Team games can be created in many ways.
+Here is one example.
 Cut strips of cardboard or recycled file folders with Crayola® Scissors.
 (The more strips you cut, the more complex and fun your game will be.)
 Divide each strip lengthwise into three sections using Crayola Fine Line Markers.
 Section off columns to form a grid.
 The top row is for station or airport names.
 The middle row is the scheduled arrival or departure time.
 The bottom row is the actual or estimated time.
 Fill in names and scheduled times.
 Leave the bottom boxes empty.

-Cut out several game cards.
+Groups members cut out several game cards.
 Write travel scenarios such as fog, slick tracks, tail wind, lost tickets, or traffic congestion.
 Write an estimate of the time loss or gain caused by these situations.

 Spot trains or planes!
 One way to play is to turn over the branch strips and have each person pick one.
 The first player chooses a scenario card and reads it out loud.
 Each player figures out the adjusted time of arrival at each station until reaching the final destination.
 Write times with Crayola Erasable Colored Pencils so you can erase and play again.
 Players take turns picking another branch to calculate.